Lutra-Fs/TRPGeneration/Activity_1_User_Stories.md

 As a designer, I want to be able to design a map using a structured format so that I can easily create a map.

 As a designer, I want a UI to create a map so that I can easily create a map.

+Inventory system:

+As a player, I want to be able to view my inventory via shortcut keys.

+As a player, I want the inventory to be organized and sorted automatically.

+As a player, I want to have thumbnails to show my inventory.

+As a player, I want to have a clean inventory interface.

+As a player, I want to be able to pick up/discard gear/supplies in the game.

+As a game designer, I want players' inventory to be tradeable.

+As a game designer, I want players to be able to perform in-game actions while opening the inventory interface.

+Merchant NPC system:

+As a player, I want to be able to buy and sell items from the merchant.

+As a player, I want to talk to the merchant NPC to get game clues.